golanlevin/ExperimentalCapture/README.md

 * *To explore the affordances of exotic, forgotten, and nascent image capture technologies in revealing unseen or alternative realities.*
 * *To explore the use of computation in expanding our expressive vocabulary for representations of people, objects, environments, and events.*
-* *[To question the assumptions](docs/assumptions.md) that underpin the project of capturing representations of reality with devices.*
+* *[To question the practical and epistemological assumptions](docs/assumptions.md) that underpin the project of capturing representations of reality with devices.*

 At the conclusion of this course, students will be able to